 Thousands of seniors in Alaska are currently supplementing their Medicare benefits with an affordable, reliable Medigap policy.
 Below, you can see which plans Alaskans prefer.
 Plans M is not as highly favored, whereas Plan F is widely popular.

 The price you pay for your Medigap supplement plan will vary by county, by your zip code, and your individual characteristics, such as age, chronic illness, and smoking habits.
 There are many other additional factors which will affect your rate.
-The chart below lists starting quotes for some of the more popular plans available near you:

 Like many other states, Alaskans prefer Medigap Plan F above most other Medicare supplement plans.
 It’s fairly easy to see why: Plan F covers 100% of the coverage gaps which exist in Traditional Medicare and provides more benefits than the other 9 plans.
 However, because Plan F is so comprehensive, it is also the most expensive Medigap plan on the market.

 The next most popular Medicare supplement plan which Alaskan residents prefer is plan J. Unfortunately, if you are not yet enrolled in Medicare, then plan J will not be available to you once you are successfully enrolled.
 Plan J (along with plans E, H, and I) was eliminated as an option in 2010 when federal legislation reformed the program.
 These four plans were rendered obsolete when Medicare Part D prescription drug coverage became available.

 The plans are evaluated and the results are displayed using a star rating.
 This helps give customers like you and idea of both the services that a particular plan offers as well as the quality of the plan and the care you may receive.
 Some factors we evaluate include how your chronic conditions will be managed, customer service experiences, complaints from other members, as well as screenings and tests.